On locally conformally flat manifolds with positive pinched Ricci curvature: Introduction

 We sketch our strategy for the proof of Theorem \ref{main}.
-Our work is motivated by the recent work of Lee and Topping \cite{LP} about the Ricci flow.
-In order to construct a local Yamabe flow, we use the following inductive method: the process starts by doing a conformal change to the initial metric, making it a complete metric with bounded curvature and leaving it unchanged on a smaller region, and then run a complete Yamabe flow up to a short time.
+In order to prove Theorem \ref{main_key}, we need to construct the local Yamabe flow for the local ball for which the existence time of local Yamabe flow is uniform and dependent only on $\epsilon$ and $n$; see Theorem \ref{main_key}.
+In order to construct such local Yamabe flow, we use the following inductive method which was used by Lee and Topping \cite{LP} for the Ricci flow: the process starts by doing a conformal change to the initial metric, making it a complete metric with bounded curvature and leaving it unchanged on a smaller region, and then run a complete Yamabe flow up to a short time.
 Next we do the conformal change to the metric again and repeating the process.
-This process led to define sequences of times $t_k$ and radii $r_k$ inductively: with uniform constants $C_1$ and $C_2$.
-In each step, by the short-time existence theorem of the complete Yamabe flow with bounded curvature and $|Rm(g(t_k))|\le \frac{\alpha}{t_k}$ on $B_{g_0}(p,r_k)$ by the inductive assumption we can get a prior estimate

-on $[t_k,t_{k+1}]$ in a smaller region for some possibly large constant $Q$; see Theorem \ref{short_existence}.
-And the key step in our proof is to prove, by using the prior bound (\ref{prior_estimates}), that the pinching condition is preserved for the local Yamabe flow in the above process which will imply
+In contrast with the Ricci flow, the main problem for us is that the Yamabe flow is NOT a super Ricci flow, i.e. the Yamabe flow do not satisfies $ \frac{\partial g}{\partial t}\ge -2Rc $ for which has the nice estimates for distance